PessieM/homework/README.md

 - Slack
 - HTML
 - CSS
+- Visual Studio Code
 - Version Control
 - Git
+ - this is developer 1 making a change to line 11

 ## Usage
 Sumitting homework for class and reviewing homework for help with later assignments

 ## Author
 Pessie Mittelman